 If you have the option of using either the tube or the bus, then it’s usually cheaper to opt to take the bus, although you’ll probably have to put up with a longer journey as a result.

 Avoid taking cabs

 When you’re on a night out in London, make sure you know when your last train is, so that you can get home affordably.
 If you miss it, then you should work out in advance where your local nightbus routes are.
-If this isn’t an appropriate way for you to get home and you really require a cab, always make sure you text ‘CAB’ to 60835 which will send you the numbers of 1 taxi and 2 licensed minicab firms in the local area that you’re texting from.
+If this isn’t an appropriate way for you to get home and you really require a cab, you can use UBER from your smartphone which is a safe and reliable way to travel in London.
 NEVER be tempted to use an illegal minicab even if they’re offering you a good price.
 This page might be about saving money, but you should never compromise your own personal safety to save a couple of quid.

 It may seem unthinkable when you first arrive in London and you’re having the experience of a life-time, but eventually you’ll probably want to visit other areas of the UK – either to visit friends and family back home, or if you’re from abroad, then you might be interested in seeing what the rest of the country has to offer (the answer is lots).
 Train travel in the UK is probably the most convenient method of public transport, but it’s not the cheapest.
 If you want to travel by train, book as far in advance as possible – you can get great deals several weeks in advance by looking at TheTrainline.com.
 If you’re aged between 16 and 25, then you’ll need to purchase a 16-25 railcard and save 1/3 off train travel.